Gravitoelectromagnetism (sometimes Gravitomagnetism, Gravimagnetism,

 gravitoelectric forces can be applied only as a very rough approximation.

-It is clear those charged and massive bodies that
+It is clear that charged and massive bodies which

-interact with each other two similar forces (Lorentz force for charges and
+interact with each other by two similar forces (Lorentz force for charges and

 gravitoelectromagnetic force for masses), and create around themselves in the